nozomi-sugiura/enso_signature/README.md

  ./enso_signature.py;
  gnuplot pred.gp
 The predicted values are written as  separate file for each month.
-Required Python libraries: sys, numpy, sklearnm, esig
+Required Python libraries: sys, numpy, sklearn, esig